nuejs/www/blog/tailwind-misinformation-engine/index.md

 [image.tall "/img/adam-keynote.jpg"]
-  caption: "Adam's [keynote speech](//www.youtube.com/watch?v=CLkxRnRQtDE) in Tailwind Connect 2023"
+  caption: "Adam's [keynote speech](//youtu.be/CLkxRnRQtDE?t=109) in Tailwind Connect 2023"
+  alt: The most reusable components are those with class names that are independent of the content.

-The sentence is from *Nicolas Gallagher*'s article about [HTML semantics and front-end architecture][nicolas].
-It was a turning point for *Adam Wathan*, the creator and frontman of Tailwind CSS.
-After reading the article he was "fully convinced that optimizing for reusable CSS was going to be the right choice for the sorts of projects".
+The [sentence](//youtu.be/CLkxRnRQtDE?t=109) is from *Nicolas Gallagher*'s article about [HTML semantics and front-end architecture](//nicolasgallagher.com/about-html-semantics-front-end-architecture/).
+It was a turning point for *Adam Wathan*, the creator and frontman of Tailwind.
+After reading the article he was ["fully convinced that optimizing for reusable CSS was going to be the right choice"](https://adamwathan.me/css-utility-classes-and-separation-of-concerns/)

-[nicolas]: //nicolasgallagher.com/about-html-semantics-front-end-architecture/
-[keynote]: //www.youtube.com/watch?v=CLkxRnRQtDE

-## Phase 1: The origin of utility classes
+## Phase 1: The Origins of Tailwind [origins]

-Nicholas points out in the article that scalable HTML/CSS must "rely on classes within the HTML to allow for the creation of reusable components".
-So instead of using a content-dependent class name like "news", one should use a content-independent name like "uilist" or "uilist-item":
+Nicholas points out in the article that scalable HTML/CSS must ["rely on classes within the HTML to allow for the creation of reusable components"](//nicolasgallagher.com/about-html-semantics-front-end-architecture/).
+So instead of using a content-dependent class name like "news", one should use a __content-independent__ name like "uilist" or "uilist-item":

 ```
 <nav class="•uilist•">